-- B. The services to be performed are indicated in Sections B and C. The vendor shall comply with all requirements and performance standards of this agreement. - C. The judiciary will refer defendants/persons under supervision on an "as needed basis" and makes no representation or warranty that it will refer a specific number of persons to the vendor for services.
+- B. The services to be performed are indicated in Sections B and C. The vendor shall comply with all requirements and performance standards of this agreement. - C. The judiciary will refer clients on an "as needed basis" and makes no representation or warranty that it will refer a specific number of clients to the vendor for services.